-PCS has reviewed the underlying documents to ascertain that all the five requirements above are indeed present.
+PCS has reviewed the documents to verify that all the five required provisions are indeed present.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Resolution of conflicts between different classes of investors

 - 70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
 This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised. - 71.
 To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.